-Alarabeed is a research assistance at the Center for Conflict and Humanitarian Studies (CHS).
+Alarabeed is an Assistant Researcher at the Center for Conflict and Humanitarian Studies (CHS).
 He was a Project Coordinator & Legal Editor at the Law for Palestine Organization based in Manchester.
 He is a lawyer and legal researcher interested in conflict management, mediation, post-war reconstruction, politics, and international law.
 He won first place in the Criminal Court competition in 2015.

 Alarabeed holds an MA in Conflict Management and Humanitarian Action at the Doha Institute.
 He is a Bertha Justice Alumna and holder of Bertha Justice Fellowship from the London-based Bertha Foundation, where he received the fellowship from the organization in partnership with the Palestinian Center for Human Rights (PCHR) from October 2015 to October 2017.